-Kevin Su’s practice emphasizes patent litigation in computer-related technologies, including clients from India, China, Germany, Taiwan, and South Korea, in addition to the United States.
-Kevin counsels the world’s leading brands to help protect their intellectual property – and market share – as he consistently wins cases for them in district courts, appellate courts, at the Patent Trial and Board (PTAB), and the U.S. International Trade Commission (ITC).
-For instance, in 2018 alone, he played a leading role in major ITC investigations and trials that helped clients quickly and forcefully block imported products from infringing on their intellectual property.
-This included:
+In his practice emphasizing patent litigation in computer-related technologies, Kevin represents many leading-edge companies in U.S. courts, including clients from India, China, Germany, Taiwan, and South Korea, in addition to U.S. clients.
+He has played a leading role in major ITC investigations and trials that helped clients quickly and forcefully block imported products from infringing their IP.

-In addition to his patent litigation practice, Kevin helps young, diverse attorneys launch their careers by recruiting and mentoring them through Students of Color Job Fairs, and other events and organizations that support diversity in the legal profession.
-He is involved in the Asian Bar Association.
-Furthermore, he has come to the aid of children in need of political asylum and immigration representation by providing pro bono support to Kids In Need of Defense (KIND) and the Political Asylum/Immigration Representation Project (PAIR).
-Kevin can also be found volunteering for his church and community.
+In addition to his active patent litigation practice, Kevin helps junior, diverse attorneys launch their careers by recruiting and mentoring them through Students of Color job fairs and other events and organizations that support diversity in the legal profession.
+He is also involved in the Asian Bar Association.
+Coming to the aid of children in need of political asylum and immigration, Kevin provides pro bono representation through Kids In Need of Defense and the Political Asylum/Immigration Representation Project.
+He can also be found volunteering for his church and community.

-Certain Composite Aerogel Insulation Materials – Represented patentee Aspen Aerogels, Inc., against two Chinese competitors Guangdong Alison Hi-Tech, Co.
+Certain Composite Aerogel Insulation Materials – Represented patentee Aspen Aerogels, Inc., against two Chinese competitors, Guangdong Alison Hi-Tech, Co.
 Ltd. and Nano Tech Co.
-Ltd. In its final determination (final appealable judgment), the ITC issued a limited exclusion order barring the importation of Alison’s and Nano’s composite aerogel insulation into the U.S. market.
+Ltd. In its final determination (final appealable judgment), the ITC issued a limited exclusion order barring the importation of Alison and Nano’s composite aerogel insulation into the U.S. market.

 Infineon Technologies AG v.
-Fairchild Semiconductor Corporation – Representing Infineon in patent infringement case involving power transistors in the District of Delaware and the District of Maine.
+Fairchild Semiconductor Corporation – Represented Infineon in patent infringement case involving power transistors in the District of Delaware and the District of Maine.